Modularity of preferential attachment graphs: Concluding remarks

-To the best of our knowledge, this paper gives the first concentration results for $\vol(S)$, $e(S)$ and $e(S,V\setminus S)$ in $G_n^h$, where $S$ can be an arbitrary subset of $V$.
+To the best of our knowledge, this paper provides the first concentration results for $\vol(S)$, $e(S)$, and $e(S,V\setminus S)$ in $G_n^h$, where $S$ can be an arbitrary subset of $V$.
 The analogous results obtained so far, e.g. in \cite{Bol_Rio_diameter}, \cite{FrPePrRe20} or \cite{prokhorenkova2017modularity_internet_Math} always addressed ``compact'' subsets of vertices, i.e., sets of the form $\{i, i+1, i+2, \ldots, j\}$.
 (In Lemma~4 of \cite{FrPePrRe20} the authors investigate the volume of any set $S \subseteq [t]$ of size $1 \leq k \leq t$ at time $t$ but in fact in their proof the volume of $S$ is upper bounded by the volume of the $k$ ``oldest'' vertices in $[t]$, i.e., the volume of the set $[k]$.)
 In this paper more accurate analysis was possible thanks to introducing indicator functions $\delta_i^{\tilde{S}}$ in Definition \ref{def:mu_delta_c}.
-We believe that the proof methods leading to results obtained in Section \ref{sec:concentrations} might serve in the future to get better than known today bounds for edge expansion or conductance of $G_n^h$.
+We believe that the proof methods leading to results obtained in Section~\ref{sec:concentrations} might help in the future to get bounds for edge expansion or conductance of $G_n^h$ that are stronger than those currently known.